 }

-iiPad and iPhone showing the same selected note with the search field above the content on iPad and at the bottom of the screen on iPhone
+iPad and iPhone showing the same selected note with the search field in the top toolbar on iPad and at the bottom of the screen on iPhone

 Swift Gems by Natalia Panferova book coverSwift Gems by Natalia Panferova book cover